forestryio/forestry.io/hugo/content/blog/what-s-new-in-jekyll-3.8.md

 ![](/uploads/2018/05/total-build-times.png)

-[https://idratherbewriting.com/](https://idratherbewriting.com/ "https://idratherbewriting.com/") took on average around 140s to build with Jekyll 3.7.3.
+[https://idratherbewriting.com/](https://idratherbewriting.com/)took on average around 140s to build with Jekyll 3.7.3.

 Now it takes around 112s with 3.8.0.
 That’s a 20% decrease! :blush: